hauke96/wiki2book/README.md

 # Usage

 Currently only a CLI (_command line interface_) version of wiki2book exists, so nothing with a GUI.
-Wiki2book need a configuration file (s. the [configs](./configs) folder), currently only a German config file exists.
+Wiki2book uses configuration files, project files and CLI arguments to be configured.
+Use the `--help` flag or the [documentation](./doc/configuration.md) for further information.

 ## Preliminaries

-You need the following tools and fonts:
+You need the following tools and fonts when using the default configuration and styles:

-1. ImageMagick (to have the `convert` command)
+* ImageMagick (to have the `convert` command)
-2. *Optional:*
 * Pandoc (when using the `pandoc` output driver).
 See notes on pandoc versions 2 and 3 below.
 * DejaVu fonts in `/usr/share/fonts/TTF/DejaVuSans*.ttf` (is used by the default style in this repo but can be replaced to any other font).

+When enabling the conversion of SVGs to PNGs or when using the math converter "internal", then wiki2book uses the tool `rsvg-convert` by default.

+The usage of external tools can be configured, e.g. to use explicit paths to executables or to use a custom script.
+See [doc/configuration](./doc/configuration.md#configure-external-tool-calls) for further details.

 ## CLI

-The CLI contains three sub-commands that generate an EPUB file from different sources (s. below for examples and details on each sub-command):
+The CLI contains three sub-commands that generate an EPUB file from different sources:

 1. Project: `wiki2book project ./path/to/project.json`
 2. Article: `wiki2book article "article name"`